ucsb-cs148-f21/project-t11-typingtest/docs/USER.md

 Profile

 The profile page requires Google authentication for the user to access it.
 This page provides metrics regarding how well the user did at typing.
+It will keep track of the progress within each google account displayed in a chart.